-net present value See present value.

-net remittance method

-A method in which a card issuer, processing financial institution or authorized agent effects a remittance to a merchant.
-When the net remittance method is used, only the net amount of a transaction-reduced by any transaction fee-is deposited to the merchant's account.

-neuter Noting or pertaining to a gender that refers to things classed as neither masculine nor feminine.

-new AFIS The AFIS software system placed into use on July 1, 2015.

-new duty post The employee's duty post after reassignment from a former duty post.

-new employeeA class taken by a newly hired employee soon after his start date that introduces him to employment with Arizona State Government.

-newly hired employeeAn employee, who must relocate to the State of Arizona from outside the State to accept a full-time position working for the State for whom the employing agency received pre-approval from the ADOA Director to pay moving or transportation costs.

-An employee, whether covered or uncovered, who has been employed on a full-time basis for the State, in any capacity, for fewer than two hundred (200) compensated hours.

-cf. current employee.
+net present value See present value. net remittance method A method in which a card issuer, processing financial institution or authorized agent effects a remittance to a merchant.
+When the net remittance method is used, only the net amount of a transaction-reduced by any transaction fee-is deposited to the merchant's account. neuter Noting or pertaining to a gender that refers to things classed as neither masculine nor feminine. new AFIS The AFIS software system placed into use on July 1, 2015. new duty post The employee's duty post after reassignment from a former duty post. new employee orientation A class taken by a newly hired employee soon after his start date that introduces him to employment with Arizona State Government. newly hired employee An employee, who must relocate to the State of Arizona from outside the State to accept a full-time position working for the State for whom the employing agency received pre-approval from the ADOA Director to pay moving or transportation costs.
+An employee, whether covered or uncovered who hasbeen employed on a full-time basis for the State, in any capacity, for fewer than two hundred (200) compensated hours. cf. current employee. ninety-ten See 90/10 . ninety-ten board See 90/10 board. ninety-ten revenue See 90/10 revenue.
+NOA Notice of award; the legal document issued to notify the recipient that an award has been made and that funds may be requested from the appropriate payment system.
+NOI Notice of intent; a written notification in compliance with the Governor's directive that requires agencies to coordinate any web development initiative.